tabareCapitan/tabarecapitan.github.io/docs/research/index.md

 [more papers](https://www.tabarecapitan.com/morePapers/){: .btn .btn-purple .mr-4}
 {: .text-center }

----
-In these sections,  use a few symbols to represent links to...
+In these sections, I use a few symbols to represent links to...

 - 📄 PDF
 - 🔗 journal article
 - 🔍 online appendix
 - 💾 replication package

----
 Finally, you can find out more about how I do research in these sections:

 [research tools](https://www.tabarecapitan.com/tools/){: .btn .btn-purple .mr-4}